galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 These flags restore functionality to monsters that the original devs removed before the game released. `-monsterevade` allows monsters to correctly load their physical and magical evade stats at the start of battle (instead of just when those stats change, like for Valvalis).
 Be warned: monsters will take a lot less damage, and will dodge Life pots/casts! `-monsterflee` builds on the evade functionality and restores the ability for monsters to flee from battle (which requires them to have non-zero evade).
 Monsters can flee from non-boss-bit battles.

+### `-miscbugfixes` {: .h6 }

+- Idea: ScytheMarshall, cassidy (for Hermes/Berserk)
+- Design/Programming: ScytheMarshall, cassidy/Wylem (for Hermes/Berserk)
+- Locations: fix_hermes_berserk.f4c, fix_victim_history.f4c, fix_wisdom_will_timers.f4c

+This flag includes fixes for four vanilla FF4 bugs:

+- The Hermes/Berserk glitch, where if you use a Hermes and then berserk that character before they take another action, they can hit swooned chararcters (because the game checks the subcommand for "can this actor hit swooned actors with their command?" and Hermes has the same subcommand as a monster spell that's used in the Zeromus cutscene to revive your party).
+The fix is to first check if the actor's command is magic; if it is, then load the subcommand, and if it isn't, put `FF FF` into the (16-bit) accumulator instead (preventing the check from ever succeeding).
+- The monster victim history bug, where multi-target spells do not update a monster's victim history except when the monster is in the lowest slot.
+The fix is to rewrite a loop in-place.
+- The (Wisdom+Will)-based timer issue, where the code loads a garbage byte instead of the correct byte, causing Sap timers to be effectively random.
+The fix is to load the correct byte.
+- The Will-based timer overflow issue, where the code does not multiply by 4 correctly (losing upper bits if the value is greater than 64).
+The fix is to write a better loop.
+This fix impacts Sleep/Paralyze/gradual petrification (only from the dummied-out Medusa Sword); in particular, some high-level monsters will not sleep way longer than intended, now.

 ### `-smith:playable` {: .h6 }

 - Idea: various (perhaps mostly ScytheMarshall)